 Shailaja D Paik

-Associate Professor of History, Faculty Affiliate, Women's, Gender, and Sexuality Studies and Asian Studies
+Taft Distinguished Professor of History and Affiliate Faculty in Women's, Gender, and Sexuality Studies, and Asian Studies

 Courses Developed and Taught

 - Gender, Sexuality, and Society (Graduate Research Seminar)

 - Gender and Empire (Under-graduate and Graduate Seminar)

 - Civilizations of South Asia

 Ph.D.: University of Warwick U.K., 2007 (Modern Indian History)